Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 > This tag allows the rest of a file to be read efficiently without parsing.
 > Its presence is an optimisation.
 There is no closing tag.

 This also tells us the reason for its invention.
-Back at the time the high-end PC that Tim Berners-Lee used to write the first web browser had a quarter of the power of a hand-me-down 2009 smartphone.
+Back at the time Sir Tim Berners-Lee’s high-end NeXT PC that he used to write the first web browser had a quarter of the power of a hand-me-down 2009 smartphone.
 It was important to optimize wherever you could.

-Given that the early WWW was meant as a place to share scientific information, the use case of having a large blob of plain text as part of your fancy new HTML page was relatively common.
+Given that the early WWW was meant as a place to share scientific information, having a large blob of plain text as part of your fancy new HTML page was relatively common.
 The possibility to end the costly HTML parser and fall back to simply printing the remainder of the file as plain text was a powerful tool.

-It isn’t so uncommon, too.
+Such a feature isn’t unheard of in the world of computers, too.
 For example, the programming language Perl uses a [special marker](https://perldoc.perl.org/perldata#Special-Literals) to tell the Perl parser to stop processing the remainder of the file: